Amyloid beta: Post mortem or in tissue biopsies

 Amyloid beta can be measured semiquantitatively with immunostaining, which also allows one to determine location.
 Amyloid beta may be primarily vascular, as in cerebral amyloid angiopathy, or in amyloid plaques in white matter.

 One sensitive method is ELISA which is an immunosorbent assay which utilizes a pair of antibodies that recognize amyloid beta.

 Atomic force microscopy, which can visualize nanoscale molecular surfaces, can be used to determine the aggregation state of amyloid beta in vitro.

 Vibrational microspectroscopy is a label-free method that measures the vibration of molecules in tissue samples.
 Amyloid proteins like Aβ can be detected with this technique because of their high content of β-sheet structures.
-Recently, the formation of Aβ fibrils was resolved in different plaque-types in Alzheimer's disease, indicating that plaques transit different stages in their development.

 Dual polarisation interferometry is an optical technique which can measure early stages of aggregation by measuring the molecular size and densities as the fibrils elongate.
 These aggregate processes can also be studied on lipid bilayer constructs.